TienPhuocNguyen/CVPR-2013-downloader/README.md

 That's all about downloading!

-There are 471 papers in total of 2013 International Conference on Computer Vision and Pattern Recognition.
+There are 471 papers of 2013 International Conference on Computer Vision and Pattern Recognition in total.